 East River Watershed in Upper Colorado River Basin.
-Mountainous watersheds, such as the East River watershed (shown), store and release water from snow, with meltwater mediating coupled hydrologic-biogeochemical reactions across multiple spatial and temporal scales.
-The Watershed Function SFA is developing and testing new approaches at this watershed in the Upper Colorado River Basin.
-This basin, perhaps the most important in the western United States, supplies water to more than one in 10 Americans and irrigation water and nutrients to more than 5.5 million acres of land, and supports energy-related activities such as hydropower generation and resource development.
+Mountainous systems, such as the East River watershed (shown), store and release water from snow, with meltwater mediating coupled hydrologic-biogeochemical reactions across multiple spatial and temporal scales.
+The Watershed Function SFA is developing and testing new approaches at this representative watershed in the Upper Colorado River Basin, which supplies water to more than one in 10 Americans, enables irrigation of more than 5.5 million acres of land, and supports energy-related activities such as hydropower generation and resource development.
 Measurement and data management infrastructure is being developed to explore interactions across a network of field study sites, enabling the SFA team to address a range of questions about watershed and ecosystem behavior.
 [Top image courtesy Joseph Guardiola; bottom image courtesy Sam Faivre]

 Biogeochemical dynamics from genome to watershed scales